Contents

 - Scaffolding hire, excluding physical labour

-Moreover, in the event that a project is sponsored by a charity, trust, school, or an authority figure of a local education institution, it’s automatically opted out of CIS.
+Moreover, in the event that a construction work is sponsored by a charity, trust, school, or an authority figure of a local education institution, it is automatically opted out of CIS.

-A project with a budget not exceeding £1,000, supplies excluded, is qualified for CIS exemption.
-If a project fits in with this budget, contractors must inform the HMRC to confirm if they’re qualified for the exemption.
+A construction work with cost not exceeding £1,000, building materials excluded, such that simple decorating materials and alterations are needed, is qualified for CIS exemption.
+If construction work and materials fit within this budget, contractors must inform HMRC to confirm if they are qualified for the exemption.

-Contractors may want to get in touch with the CIS helpline, check their guide, or ask the tax professionals to examine if they’re qualified to be exempted from the scheme.
+Contractors may want to get in touch with a CIS agent, check their software, or seek guidance from tax experts to examine if they’re qualified to be exempted from the scheme.

 How to Register for the Construction Industry Scheme